aji/ircd-oxide/manual/dev-state.md

 happens to be good enough for our use case.

 Eventual consensus is accomplished by requiring state to be mergeable.
-A stateful type must have an `identity` value and a `merge` operation.
-If a piece of state were a set, these operations would be analogous to Ø, the empty set, and ∪, set union.
-All state changes are implemented as `merge` operations, and servers communicate a state change by broadcasting the new state in its entirety. *As long as all servers see all new state, at any point in time, in any order, with any duplicates, they will come to the same conclusion for the final state.*
+A stateful type must have a `merge` operation.
+If a piece of state were a set, this would be analogous to ∪, the set union operation.
+All state changes are implemented as `merge` operations, and servers communicate a state change by broadcasting the new state in its entirety. **As long as all servers see all new state, at any point in time, in any order, allowing duplicates, they will come to the same conclusion for the final state.**

 ### Proof of consensus